azsk/DevOpsKit-docs/00a-Setup/Readme.md

 <br>AzSK is not an official Microsoft product – rather an attempt to share Microsoft CSEO's best practices with the community..

 # Installation Guide
-> <h4><font color="blue">IMPORTANT:</font></h4> If you are from CSE, please install the AzSK via instructions at https://aka.ms/devopskit/onboarding so that CSE-specific policies are configured for your installation. <u>Do not</u> use the installation instructions on this page.
+> <h4><font color="blue">IMPORTANT:</font></h4> If you are from Microsoft CSE, please install the AzSK via instructions at https://aka.ms/devopskit/onboarding (internal link) so that CSE-specific policies are configured for your installation. <u>Do not</u> use the installation instructions on this page.

  <!-- **Release Version: AzSDK 2.11.xx <=> AzSK 3.0.x ** -->